 SciLine interviewed:Dr. Alex Ortega, a professor of health policy and the director of the Center for Population Health and Community Impact at Drexel University.
 His research focuses on health and well-being of Latino youth and families in the United States.
+See the footage and transcript from the interview below, or select ‘Contents’ on the left to skip to specific questions.

 Is COVID-19 having a more significant effect on Latino communities than other groups?